About the Journal

 FOCUS & SCOPE

-Teaching and Learning Inquiry publishes scholarly works on the scholarship of teaching and learning (SoTL) in higher education.
+Teaching & Learning Inquiry publishes scholarly works on the scholarship of teaching and learning (SoTL) in higher education.
 This includes original research, theory, or commentary and may include empirical and interpretive investigations, theoretical analyses, thought-provoking essays, works about the state of the field, or innovative genres.
 See Submission Types below for more information.

 TLI values quality and variety in its vision of the scholarship of teaching and learning.
 The journal showcases the breadth of the interdisciplinary field of SoTL in its explicit methodological pluralism, its call for traditional and new genres, and its international authorship across career stages.
 TLI thus welcomes submissions from all disciplines, research traditions, and perspectives related to teaching and learning in higher education.

 There are no charges to authors for article processing (APC's) or for submission.